gavinblanusa/gavinblanusa/README.md

 and also vast enough to pursue different directions.

-Feel free to reach me at my email gavinblanusa@comcast.net or my phone number 707-509-9137.
+Feel free to reach me at my email gavinblanusa@comcast.net.

 Also, if you are on X/Twitter and enjoy sports or basketball, feel free to give my passion project a follow or a like @SwishStatistics.
 I use as an outlet to scratch my natural curiosity of numbers and Sports, as well as to grow my data skills.
 I have learned a lot about Python visiualizations, referecning APIs, as well as